 Have you ever been out to an event, or on a tight schedule, and wished you could feed your baby amongst it all without having to go sit on the sidelines?
-Using a carrier or sling as an aid to support baby whilst you feed them is a game-changer.
+Using a baby carrier or sling as an aid to support wee ones whilst you feed them is a game-changer.

 Before we start, let’s check in with ourselves first.
 Have you mastered breastfeeding skills?
 Have you got this babywearing thing down pat too?
 Okay great, now we’re ready to look at combining them both.

 Feeding your baby can be done just about anywhere and anytime, but there are certain tricks that can make life easier for breastfeeding mummas (like those amazing invisible zips that make feeding in tops a dream!).

 Breastfeeding using a soft, structured carrier